Generating Logs

 system.
 Many free apps are available via Android's "Play Store" system.
 You can still generate RetroArch logs from the menu.

-Generating Logs in iOS¶
+Generating Logs in iOS and tvOS¶

-You can generate RetroArch logs from the menu, and App Store installations can opt to send crash logs to the RetroArch developers for analysis, if desired.
+App Store installations can opt to send crash logs to the RetroArch developers for analysis, if desired.
+This can be configured through the Settings app in "Privacy & Security" under "Analytics & Improvements" by turning on "Share With App Developers".

 Generating Logs with Nintendo Switch¶